 CL after the animal is vaccinated will result in a positive test.

-Please be aware of this.
+Please be aware of this if purchasing from us.

 Kids receive free choice clover-trefoil mix hay and water as well as a starter grain